A 2:1 UK Honours degree or equivalent.

-Students with relevant professional or creative experience in the media will be considered.
+Applicants with relevant professional qualifications or creative experience in the Media will also be considered.

 Months of entry

 From start to finish producers are the driving force behind the film and television industry.
 They generate new projects and ideas, secure finance, manage production and strategically market the result.
 The producer’s role has been transformed by the advent of globalisation, digital technology and the multi-channel environment.
 Now more than ever, the entertainment industries need creative leadership.

 Our Masters offers aspiring producers the opportunity to acquire the creative and entrepreneurial skills required to enter the rapidly changing universe of film and television.
 You will learn to create script ideas, work with writers and directors, manage a production thoroughly and market across platforms, we'll teach you how to navigate the financial and legal aspects of the industry, too.

 The course is taught from our creative hub at Royal Holloway's central London campus, 11 Bedford Square.
 Our proximity to the media industry means that we can draw upon professionals for outstanding master classes, industry panels and careers events.
 Students are encouraged to attend The London Film Festival, MIPCOM, Berlin, and Cannes international festivals.
 You will also try out interning at a production company or work on the crew of a professional production.

 You will learn from top talent and practice what you learn by making films, and TV programmes.
 The ‘Role of Producer’ and ‘Script Development’ courses are taught by Professor Jonathan Powell, one of the UK's most respected and experienced drama producers, having previously worked as Controller of BBC1 and Head of Drama for the BBC.
 The course leader is award winning producer and executive, Gillian Gordon who brings thirty years’ experience in Hollywood and the UK to teaching ‘Producing Workshop’.